ppeble/emissary-ingress.dev/content/en/docs/3.7/topics/using/mappings.md

 ### Using `precedence`

-$productName$ sorts mappings such that those that are more highly constrained are evaluated before those less highly constrained.
+Emissary sorts mappings such that those that are more highly constrained are evaluated before those less highly constrained.
 The prefix length, the request method, and the constraint headers are all taken into account.
 These mechanisms, however, may not be sufficient to guarantee the correct ordering when regular expressions or highly complex constraints are in play.

 For those situations, a `Mapping` can explicitly specify the `precedence`.
 A `Mapping` with no `precedence` is assumed to have a `precedence` of 0; the higher the `precedence` value, the earlier the `Mapping` is attempted.

-If multiple `Mapping`s have the same `precedence`, $productName$'s normal sorting determines the ordering within the `precedence`; however, there is no way that $productName$ can ever sort a `Mapping` with a lower `precedence` ahead of one at a higher `precedence`.
+If multiple `Mapping`s have the same `precedence`, Emissary's normal sorting determines the ordering within the `precedence`; however, there is no way that Emissary can ever sort a `Mapping` with a lower `precedence` ahead of one at a higher `precedence`.

 ### Using `tls`

 To originate TLS, use a `service` with an `https://` prefix.
-By itself, this will cause $productName$ to originate TLS without presenting a client certificate to the upstream service:
+By itself, this will cause Emissary to originate TLS without presenting a client certificate to the upstream service:

 ```yaml
 ---